Final Draft Comprehensive Plan Now Available

 Q. How long will this process take?

-A. A final draft is anticipated to be ready for the public to review in late-Fall of 2024, with anticipated adoption in 2025.
+A. A final draft is anticipated to be ready for the public to review in early-2025, with adoption anticipated during the June 2025 election.

 Q. What is included in a Comprehensive Plan?